condemil/gist/README.md

 	Set the maximum number of Gists that can will fetched by the plugin.
 It can't be higher than 100, because of GitHub API limitations.

+* `"gist_prefix": ""`

+	Limit the Gists displayed in the `Open Gist` list by prefix.
+Leave blank to display all Gists.
+Example: `"gist_prefix": "Snippet:"` will only list Gists with names starting with the text **Snippet:**.

 # Usage

 All functionality of the plugin is available in the `Tools` / `Gist` menu and in the command pallette.